-Over the last several decades the public opinion about cannabinoids and marijuana has transformed a lot.
-Many states now allow the use of marijuana, THC, or cannabinoid products for medicinal purposes.
-Far fewer states have legalized marijuana for recreational reasons, but even that would have been unimaginable even just ten or fifteen years ago.
+Over the last several decades the public opinion about cannabinoids and marijuana has transformed considerably.
+Many states now allow the use of marijuana, THC, or cannabinoid products for medicinal reasons.
+Far fewer states have legalized pot for recreational reasons, but even that would have been unimaginable even just ten or fifteen years ago.

-Today, cannabinoids can be utilized in lots of varieties.
-It’s not only pot or weed or whatever name you want to put on it.
-These days, THC and cannabinoids are available in pill form, as inhaled mists, as topical spreads, and others.
+Today, cannabinoids can be used in a number of varieties.
+It’s not just pot or weed or whatever name you want to give it.
+Other forms can include topical spreads, edibles, inhaled vapors, pills, and more.

-Any of these forms that contain a THC level above 0.3% are technically still federally illegal and the available forms will vary depending on the state.
-So it’s essential to be careful when using cannabinoids.
+Any of these forms that have a THC level higher than 0.3% are technically still federally illegal and the available forms will differ by state.
+That’s why many individuals tend to be quite careful about cannabinoids.

-The issue is that we don’t yet know much about some of the long-term side effects or complications of cannabinoid use.
-Some new research into how cannabinoids affect your hearing are perfect examples.
+The problem is that we don’t yet know much about some of the long-term side effects or complications of cannabinoid use.
+Some new research into how cannabinoids impact your hearing are prime examples.

-A wide array of disorders are believed to be successfully treated by cannabinoids.
+A myriad of conditions are believed to be effectively managed by cannabinoids.
 According to anecdotal evidence vertigo, nausea, and seizures are just a few of the conditions that cannabinoids can help.
-So researchers decided to see if cannabinoids could treat tinnitus, too.
+So researchers made a decision to see if cannabinoids could treat tinnitus, too.

-The research isn’t clear as to how the cannabinoids were consumed but it should be mentioned that smoking has also been connected to tinnitus symptoms.
+The research is unclear as to how the cannabinoids were used but it should be noted that smoking has also been linked to tinnitus symptoms.

 Causes of tinnitus are unclear